 Mistake #4: Put the ducts right up against the roof deck.

 What do you do with problems like this?
-First, you avoid them with integrated design so you don't have any ducts in an unconditioned attic.
+First, you avoid them with design so you don't have any ducts in an unconditioned attic.
 This happens during the design of the house because designing a duct system that works with the rest of the structure and mechanicals is not a trivial matter.
-Our architect/HVAC designer works all the time on preventing this type of problem in our HVAC design practice.
+We work to prevent this type of problem in our HVAC design practice.